HFLSpopcorn/HAT-ReactivityPredictor/README.md

 **3. Reactivity prediction:** Load the test set file (.csv) and get ML-predicted HAT barriers.
 Related codes are shown in **HAT-ReactivityPredictor.ipynb**.

+# Dataset availability
+The 2926 DFT-computed HAT reaction barriers used in training set is available in **TrainingSet-2926-SMILES.csv** with SMILES of corresponding reactants and products.
+Test sets and optimized cartesian coordinates are available in **DatasetandCartesianCoordinates.zip**.

+# How to cite
+If the dataset or HAT-ReactivityPredictor is used, please cite as: Li-Cheng Yang, Xin Li, Shuo-Qing Zhang and Xin Hong Org.
+Chem.
+Front., 2021, 8, 6187.

 # Contact Us
 Email: hxchem@zju.edu.cn; yanglicheng@zju.edu.cn